velara3/WebApp/README.md

 - InlineViewApp.ts - example of declaring a view in the same file as the class

 ---
-Using Bun to bundle into the same file
+You can use Bun to bundle your typescript classes into the same file
 - Install bun (https://bun.sh/docs/installation)
 - open a folder or project in vscode
 - open a terminal in your project
-- import modules with `bun install` (or npm install)
 - add base-class-ts with `bun add -d base-class-ts`
 - call `bun add -d bun-plugin-html` if you want to bundle typescript in html pages
+- optionally import other existing modules with `bun install` (or npm install)
 - create bun.buld.js with the contents below
 - call `bun bun.build.js` to build and bundle the typescript (See contents of bun.build.js file)

+Your typescript classes will be transpiled into a javascript file that bundles all of your typescript.
+(See https://bun.sh/)

 bun.build.js:
 ```javascript